VNSNY CHOICE TOTAL (HMO D-SNP) PROVIDER AND PHARMACY DIRECTORY

 - If you go to an out-of-network pharmacy for prescriptions when it is not an emergency, you will have to pay out-of-pocket for the service.
 Read the VNSNY CHOICE Total Evidence of Coverage for more information.

-- For up-to-date information about VNSNY CHOICE Total network pharmacies in your area, please click here to go to our online search tool or call Member Services at the number at the top of this page.
+- For up-to-date information about VNSNY CHOICE Total network pharmacies in your area, please click here to go to our online search tool or call us at the number at the top of this page.

 To get a complete description of your prescription coverage, including how to fill your prescriptions, please review the Evidence of Coverage/Member Handbook and VNSNY CHOICE Total’s Drug Formulary.
 You can find these materials here.